georgekarani/Triangle-tracker/README.md

 ### Contact information
-* Incase of any issues contact me at georgekarani77@gmail.com
+* In case of any issues contact me at georgekarani77@gmail.com

 ### License and Copyright Information